What is COBOL and Who Still Uses It?

 There are ways to slowly disengage with this outdated programming language.
 COBOL, in and of itself, once revolutionized the business industry, and is by no means a "bad programming language."
 The issue lies in its scalability, maintainability, and upgradability.

-• Upgradability: Unless we study and document tens of millions of lines of source code, there will be no way to upgrade it.
+Upgradability: We will not be able to upgrade unless we study and document tens of millions of lines of source code.

 delivered to your inbox.